 A trip to Northern Italy is a trip to one of Italy’s most beautiful and romantic regions.
 You’ll start in Milan, well-known world-wide as the capital of art and design.
 You’ll get to see it all, from the glass-vaulted shopping arcade to The Last Supper and everything in between.
 You’ll relax on a day trip to Lake Maggiore on a private boat, with a visit to the magnificently beautiful, 16th century Borromean Islands.
 Then, on to Lake Como, where you may see the famous celebrities who populate the town.
 You’ll stay at a lakefront hotel, tour the lake and visit Bellagio, known for its art and its beauty.
 Next: to Verona, with a stop for lunch and wine tasting.
 You’ll tour this ancient city, before heading on to Venice – one of the world’s most romantic cities.
 You will see the sites of Venice on walking tours and gondola rides…enjoy a private boat trip to the islands of Murano and Burano – plan to shop for glass, lace and more.
 Finally, your private guide will take you on another private boat trip, this time to Venice’s airport for departure.
 You will have had the chance to absorb Northern Italy – and create true friends in Your Own Italy.

 • Private Mercedes transfers to and from the airport and train stations.

 • English-speaking tour guide throughout.

 • 10 nights’ accommodations total.
-Your choice of hotels or apartments in historic center in Milan - 3 nights, Como - 2 nights, Verona – 2 nights and Venice – 3 nights.
+Your choice of apartments in historic center in Milan - 3 nights, Como - 2 nights, Verona – 2 nights and Venice – 3 nights.

 • Private Walking tour of Milan with visit to see Leonardo Da Vinci’s Last Supper.